 - 1. Access the NEON data portal and select the desired data product (Bathymetry and Morphology Map), date range, and location (state and site). - Download the dataset and open the .CSV file bat_resultsFile contained in the zipped folder.
-This .CSV file will contain a file named with the format "NEON.D##.SITE.DP1.00131.001.bat_resultsFile.YYYY-MM.basic.transitionDate.csv". - 3.
-Links to the cloud-storage location are provided in the dataFileName field.
-Not that D## is the NEON Domain number and YYYY-MM is the year and month of the date range specified. - 4.
-For L4 data products, the links to the cloud-storage location are provided in the dataFileName field. - 5.
-Copy the URL provided in the dataFileName field into a web browser to initiate the download of the L4 survey data packages.
+This .CSV file will contain a file named with the format "NEON.D##.SITE.DP1.00131.001.bat_resultsFile.YYYY-MM.basic.transitionDate.csv".
+Note that D## is the NEON Domain number and YYYY-MM is the year and month of the date range specified. - 3.
+Links to the data storage location are provided in the dataFileName field. - 4.
+For L4 data products, the links to the data storage location are provided in the dataFileName field. - 5.
+Copy the URL provided in the dataFileName field into a web browser to initiate the download of the L4 survey data packages. - 6.
+Users can also build scripts or use other tools that retrieve data from the NEON API and use the URL in different ways to retrieve the bathymetry data.
+The neonUtilities package, zipsByURI function, on CRAN is especially useful for these tasks (https://cran.r-project.org/web/packages/neonUtilities/index.html).